raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step08.md

    trig.off()
 ~~~

 The function starts by setting the **Trig** pin to high for 10μs (microseconds) which prepares the internal clock of the UDS.

 As soon as the Trig pin is set to low, a burst of ultrasound is sent from the emitter and the sound starts to travel through the air.

 ![Animation of the Trig pin being set to high for 10μs and then Trig is set low.
 A burst of ultrasound is emitted from the UDS as soon as the Trig pin is set to low.](https://howtomechatronics.com/wp-content/uploads/2015/07/Ultrasonic-Sensor-Diagram.png)

 Once the ultrasound has finished being transmitted, the Echo pin is set to high.
 At this point, you need to record the start time.

-**4.** Use a `while` loop inside the function to continuosly replace the start time until all of the sound has been transmitted.
+**4.** Use a `while` loop inside the function to continuously replace the start time until all of the sound has been transmitted.

 ~~~ python
     while echo.is_active == False: